-A brand new vegan friendly expresso and cocktail bar in Whiting Street, Baskerville's is the dream of owner Catherine Moriarty.
+A vegan friendly expresso and cocktail bar in Whiting Street, Baskerville's is the dream of owner Maxima Baskerville.
 The espresso and cocktail bar - which sells entirely plant-based foods - is open seven days a week, offering 'light bite' snacks.

 The bar spans over two floors, with the basement home to a cocktail area!

 Really Rather Good